-What are lightning sprites? | EarthSky.org
+What are lightning sprites?
+How to photograph them

-Did you know that lightning sprites – like the one captured in the image above – exist above some thunderstorms?
+Did you know that lightning sprites exist above some thunderstorms?
 Sprites aren’t terribly well known, except to meteorologists, nature photographers and others who study the skies.
-They aren’t especially rare, but they’re fleeting.
-They’re not easy to capture on film.
+They aren’t especially rare, but they’re fleeting and hard to capture on film.
 Lightning sprites are electrical discharges high in Earth’s atmosphere.
 They’re associated with thunderstorms, but they’re not born in the same clouds that send us rain.
 Thunderstorms – in fact all earthly weather – happen in the layer of Earth’s atmosphere called the troposphere, which extends from Earth’s surface to about 4 to 12 miles (about 6 to 19 km) up.
 Lightning sprites – also known as red sprites – happen in Earth’s mesosphere, up to 50 miles (80 km) high in the sky.

+Last chance to get a moon phase calendar!
+Only a few left.
+On sale now.

 So when you’re standing on Earth’s surface and you spot one, it appears relatively small, even though, in fact, sprites can be some 30 miles (50 km) across.
-As Matthew Cappucci of the Washington Post’s Capital Weather Gang said in an article about lightning sprites last year:
+As Matthew Cappucci of the Washington Post’s Capital Weather Gang said in an article about lightning sprites a few years ago:

 Imagine one electrical discharge spanning the distance from Baltimore to Washington, D.C.